 “I’m screening them for attitude or culture over the phone,” she explained of the hiring process.
 “And then I try to bring them in when there are a couple of people in the office so I can see how they interact.
 I’m screening for culture and are you going to fit with us.
 We run our office sort of like a super team.”

-Ramus went on to say that she typically adds about three agents per year, and of the four she recently interviewed — all of whom were talented — only one is definitely going to join.
+Ramus went on to say that she typically adds about three agents per year, and of the four she interviewed before talking to Inman only one is definitely going to join her company.
 Her point was that at a smaller brokerage good hiring decisions are more important than they are at bigger companies.